 I know there is little poetic about this incident, but, being the annoying writer that I am, compared my predicament to a few lines from “The Raven” by Edgar Allen Poe.
 The lines are as such: “While I nodded, nearly napping, suddenly there came a tapping, / As of some one gently rapping, rapping at my chamber door.”
 These circumstances differ from mine, however, because in lieu of a “gentle rapping” I had to listen to the temperamental tapping of this demonic freak.
 Like most sane people, after about five minutes of this, my thoughts turned from poetic to violent.

 As I lie there, wishing death upon this living alarm clock, I must have thought up several pest control traps that could rid me of this annoyance.
 (I have since done some research and woodpecker traps DO exist!)

 The first, and least creative, is a simple net.
 If I had the time, dexterity, and a composed nature, perhaps I could track down the monstrous siren this afternoon and save both my house and my sleep schedule from holes.
 The second is a mouse trap for birds.
 Maybe I could lure this housepecker into it with my hopes and dreams of sleep.
-The second, and perhaps the idea that will cause me to receive letters from PETA, is a bear trap-type device.
+The third, and perhaps the idea that will cause me to receive letters from PETA, is a bear trap-type device.
 If executed correctly, this contraption would capture the beak of this flying nuisance, rendering it quiet, and quite possibly dead.
 This pecking expletive should not take my threats lightly, especially when I am sleep deprived.